Yevanic: Geographical distribution

 A small number of Romaniote Jews in the United States, Israel, Greece, and Turkey have some knowledge of the Judaeo-Greek language.
 The language is highly endangered and could completely die out.
 There are no preservation programs to promote or to revive the language, but starting in April, 2022, the Oxford School for Rare Jewish languages will be offering a beginner's course.
 In 1987, there were 35 speakers left in Israel, the majority located in Jerusalem.
 This population may have died out.

 As of 2019, a few elderly Jews in Ioannina, Greece still speak the language.

+As of 2021 there is a small population of speakers in Iran.

 Historical background

 Greece, Constantinople, Asia Minor, Southern Italy, the Balkans and Eastern Europe had originally a Greek-speaking Jewish community.
 After the arrival of Jewish refugees into these areas from the Iberian Peninsula, Northern Italy, and Western Europe, the Greek-speaking Jewish communities began to almost disappear while integrating into the group of the newcomers, which did not constitute in every area of their new homeland the majority.

 The immigration of Italian and Spanish-speaking people into Greece in the late 15th century altered the culture and vernacular of the Greek Jews.
 A lot of locales picked up on Judeo-Spanish language and customs, however some communities in Epirus, Thessaly, the Ionian Islands, Crete, Constantinople and Asia Minor kept the old, so-called "Romaniote minhag" and the Judaeo-Greek language.
+During the 19th century Yevanic switched from Hebrew to letters to Greek letters.
 By the early 20th century, the Jews living in places such as Ioannina, Arta, Preveza, and Chalkida still spoke a form of Greek that slightly differentiated the Greek of their Christian neighbors.
 These differences, semantically, do not go beyond phonetic, intonational, and lexical phenomena.
 It is different from other Jewish languages, in that there is no knowledge of any language fragmentation ever taking place.

+At the start of World War II Northern Greece alone had ten thousand speakers, but the language was almost totally annihilated during the Holocaust with only 149 speakers surviving.

+Features

+Yevanic is based on Greek, but it contains large amounts of influence from Hebrew, Arabic, and Aramaic.
+It also used a different alphabet than Greek using Hebrew letters instead of Greek letters.
+The languages also has loan translations from Ladino.